 Barrier 10: Didn't get around to it Counseling Guidelines Suggested Counselor Responses Find out why she has not gotten around to it.
 Is it because of her familyjobcare-taking responsibilitiesrecent personal/family crisestransportation time to the closest facility?
 Most of us these days lead very busy lives.
 Is there anything in particular that is making your life busier than normal?
 If so, address using barrier responses.
 If NOT a BC/BS member Suggest she call her doctor or health care organization for a list of facilities and phone numbers.
 Help her come up with a way to remember her appointment or find more convenient facility hours.
 Adapt from sections below.
 If she had an appointment, but had to cancel it, or has been intending to make an appointment, but put it off I'm happy to hear you have been planning to have a mammogram.
 We all get busy and it is easy to forget to call to make an appointment.
 Reinforce intention to have a mammogram.
 Help her develop a concrete, immediate plan for making the appointment for her mammogram, i.e., what will she do to make sure she makes it and keeps it.
-For example, she might pencil it in on her calendar. ➤ Do you have the number for a participating Blue Cross and Blue Shield of NC mammography provider in your area?
+For example, she might pencil it in on her calendar.
+Do you have the number for a participating Blue Cross and Blue Shield of NC mammography provider in your area?
 So you don't forget, why don't you call the mammography facility or your doctor about an appointment when we are finished talking?
-Give her the numbers for Member Services, if needed (State Employee PCP: 1-800-422-2717 or PCP: 1-800-227-3727) to call to find out which facilities are approved by BC/BS in her area.
+Provide the woman with the appropriate customer service number, referring to your BC/BS resource list.
 If situation seems time-limited, suggest she make the appointment now for a time when she will be less busy.
 We all have a way of putting things off.
 Just so you don't forget, when we are finished talking, why don't you call your mammography facility or your doctor about an appointment for a time when you will be less busy?
 Do you have the number for a participating Blue Cross and Blue Shield of NC mammography provider in your area?
-Give her the appropriate Member Services number (State Employees PCP: 1-800-422-2717 or PCP: 1-800-227-3727) to call to find out which facilities are approved by BC/BS in her area.
+Provide the woman with the appropriate customer service number, referring to your BC/BS resource list.
 Give facts.
 Help her see that the advantages of having a mammogram outweigh the hassles of juggling her schedule, etc, to make time for the mammogram.
 The mammogram itself usually only takes about 30 minutes from the time you walk into the facility until the time you walk out.
 That really isn't very much time, especially when you consider that a mammogram could save your life.
 If the mammography facility's hours are a problem, suggest the woman call to find out about evening and/or weekend hours.
 Why don't you call the participating Blue Cross and Blue Shield of NC mammography provider in your area and see if they have evening or weekend hours?
 If there is more than one participating provider in your area, you might want to try calling several of them to see if they have more convenient hours for you.
+Provide the woman with the appropriate customer service number, referring to your BC/BS resource list.
 Finally, ask if she has some specific concerns about mammography. > In addition to being busy, are there some concerns or questions you have about mammography?
 If so, address using barrier responses.